Hadida721/PortfolioProjects/README.md

 # Covid Cases & Deaths
 Study based on most actual Data

-1- Using a Select statement to gather all the Data that will be used (Location,date, Total Cases, new cases, total deaths, population) while exempting continents to only show  countries.
+1- Using a Select statement to gather all the Data that was used (Location,date, Total Cases, new cases, total deaths, population) while exempting continents to only show  countries.

 2- Formulated a query to find the likelihood of dying if you contracted covid in your country(ex.USA).
 Dividing (Total deaths/ Total Cases)*100).